 Require adherence to specified open standards and protocols

-To meet these requirements, the BBU operates as a Linux Foundation Operational Project (a Delaware series limited liability company) under its own governance framework.
+To meet these requirements, the BBU operates pursuant to its own governance framework.
 Consortium members pay annual membership fees and provide supporting infrastructure to maintain a sustainable permissioned identity utility that is structured as an enterprise safe-space and purpose built for trusted commerce.
 The consortium leverages an independent Utility Service Provider as a fee-based administrator for the delivery of a DID Ledger associated with a unique DID Root Namespace, did:bbu.

 This document serves as the constitution for the BBU and represents the official BBU Governance Framework (BBU-GF).